mlavi/hugo/content/post/ten_steps_from_pets_to_cattle.md

   - 4X: Built by hand, so very little parallel installation time savings
   - 1X: Increased time to configure Master+Minion database
   - 1X: Increased time to configure OS firewalls, web proxy
+- MTTR: 3X
+  - Repair is a restoral, estimated at half the build and deploy time of this step
 - Benefits:
   - A single server in the web tier can fail or be maintained without application downtime